DavisShoup/DavisShoup/README.md

 # Hello, I'm Davis Shoup !
-I'm a developer currently going through a Software Engineering bootcamp at General Assembly.
+I'm a developer currently in a Software Engineering bootcamp at General Assembly.

 - I have a passion for problem solving and creativity.
 The joy of seeing a project come together is so rewarding.
 I love being able to take an idea and bring it to life with working software.